 We strongly encourage meetings to consider financially supporting participation by individuals from their meeting, as we believe that an individual’s participation will be a worthwhile investment for the entire faith community.
 (We know of at least one monthly meeting whose Meeting for Business approved paying for one registration to NWFF noting that it has been their experience that when one Friend undertakes a significant spiritual formation opportunity, the whole meeting benefits.)

 The Nurturing Worship, Faith, and Faithfulness (NWFF) program includes a total of nine overnights—four at the first residency, three at a mid-course weekend, and two at the closing weekend, plus a short mid-course retreat organized by regional groups.
-In addition to practices that help open the heart to the power of God, the program will also teach skills in discernment and spiritual support.
-Participants will form local peer groups—Faithfulness Groups–that foster spiritual openness and accountability, and which support Friends in meeting God more intimately both in worship and in daily life.
-Groups encourage members to faithfully follow divine guidance over time.
-Local Faithfulness Groups of four to six people agree to come together for a two hour meeting once a month to grow in worship and prayer and to support one another in ongoing faithfulness.
+In addition to practices that help open the heart to the power of God, the program will also teach skills in discernment, methods to offer and find spiritual support, and ways to ground one’s faithfulness, ministry or witness in one’s home meeting.
+Participants will form local Faithfulness Groups that foster spiritual openness and accountability, and which support Friends over time in meeting God more intimately in worship, in daily life, and in service or witness.
+Faithfulness Groups of four to six people agree to come together for a two hour meeting once a month for mutual help in faithfully discerning and follow divine guidance.
 These local groups can include some Friends who do not enroll in the program.
-The members of each Faithfulness Group will discern together and carry out teaching and ministry to deepen the worship experiences of their local meetings as well as to support meeting members to grow in faithfulness.
-In addition to participating in a local Faithfulness Group, each participant in NWFF will form a care committee which includes at least two members of their home meeting.
+The members will discern together and carry out teaching and ministry to help deepen the worship and faith of their local meetings as well as to support meeting members and one another to grow in courageous faithfulness.
+Each participant in NWFF will also form a care committee which includes at least two members of their home meeting.
 This committee will meet with them periodically to discuss their learning in NWFF and help them find ways to share it with their meeting.

 Reading, Reflections, and local Faithfulness Group formation (starting summer 2017)

 After acceptance into the NWFF program, both before and between residencies, participants will read assigned texts and watch short videos, then discuss them online.
-Participants will connect with each other in online webinars and in an online group.
-Initially, they will discuss the readings and share reflections on their experiences of various aspects of worship, vocal ministry, and faith formation in their local meetings.
-They will engage in a regular spiritual practice and form local Faithfulness Groups based on the guidelines and introductory materials provided by the program.
-They will participate monthly in such a group for the rest of the program.
+Participants will connect with each other in online webinars about once a month.
+They will form local Faithfulness Groups based on the guidelines and introductory materials provided by the program, participating monthly in such a group for the rest of the program.
 Each participant will connect with one of the NWFF elders/mentors who will accompany them throughout the program.

 Initial 5-day residency (four nights) (Labor Day weekend 2017)